-Contributing to the extremely low runoff this year is the three previous years runoffs of 57%, 54%, and 52% of normal, respectively.
-These were the lowest three consecutive years on record, and now including this year, it will be the lowest four consecutive years of runoff on record.
+Contributing to the extremely low runoff this year is that the three previous years had runoffs of 57%, 54%, and 52% of normal, respectively.
+These were the lowest three consecutive years on record, and now with this year will be the four lowest consecutive years on record.
 This puts Owens Valley water uses and supply for Los Angeles into uncharted territory for water availability.
-The total Eastern Sierra Owens Valley supply of water this year will be 276,000 AF as compared to an average year of 541,000 AF as shown in Table ES.1
+The total Eastern Sierra Owens Valley supply of water this year will be only 276,000 AF as compared to 541,000 AF for an average year as shown in Table ES.1